jessndensmore/webtools/README.md

 A table was added to the 'About' page that details information about four of the major festivals in Texas.
 It includes festival names, dates, locations, and websites.

 A 'Team' page was added.
 It has team member names, bios, and avatars.
 The footer was also updated using flexbox.

+A'Products' page was added using CSS grid to create multiple product listings across multiple rows and columns.